shubhankaryash/ScrollCoordinator/README.md

 ## Usage

-For the usage make your view controller conform to the ScrollCoordinatorManager protocol.
+For the usage, make your view controller conform to the ScrollCoordinatorManager protocol.
 The scrollCoordinator needs to be initialised if you are planning to use it.
-You can have your custom logic of when you want/need to initialise this.
-The implementation here describes the minimal content within the methods.
-You could have your custom logic and perform further operation if you want to, but passing these events on to the scroll coordinator is a must.
+You can have your custom logic of when/if you want/need to initialise this.
+The implementation here has the bare minimum content within the methods.
+You could have your custom logic and perform further operations if you want to, but passing these events on to the ScrollCoordinator is a must.

 ~~~swift
 //Implement the ScrollCoordinatorManager in your view controller